tomkep/jwasm/Readme.txt

     1. About JWasm

-    JWasm is intended to be a free MASM compatible assembler.
-It's a fork of Open Watcom's WASM and released under the Sybase Open Watcom Public License (see license.txt for details).
+    JWasm is intended to be a free Masm-compatible assembler.
+It supports 16-, 32- and 64-bit code generation and instructions up to AVX.

-    JWasm supports various output formats:
+    Various output formats are supported:

     format     option     comment
     -----------------------------------------------------------------------